Spectrum Explorer (spEXplore)

 • Interactively fit sloped Gaussian profiles to spectral features.

-• Specify rest wavelengths for fitted features to calculate blueshifted or redshifted line velocities.
+• Specify rest wavelengths for fitted features to calculate blueshifted or redshifted (doppler) line velocities.

-• Automatically associate fitted features with the nearest previously marked line identifications, including line labels and rest wavelengths.
-For best results, it is recommended to first mark spectral features before performing profile fitting.
+• Automatically associate fitted profile with the nearest displayed line identifications, to pick up line labels and rest wavelengths.
+Thus, for easier workflow, it is recommended to first mark spectral line identifications before performing profile fitting.
+Note, automated pickup of line label and wavelength for a fitted profile works only for single marked lines, not with line sets, this a design choice to avoid unexpected results.

 • Compile measurements from all fitted lines into a single results table, and can be downloaded in CSV or JSON format.

-• Optionally combine multiple fits of the same spectral line by calculating mean parameter values.
-When averaging measurements, the standard deviation is automatically computed and reported as the measurement uncertainty.
+• Optionally combine multiple fits of the same spectral line by calculating weighted mean parameter values.
+When averaging measurements, the standard deviation is automatically computed and combined with weighted uncertainty of the measurements, and reported as the final uncertainty.

 Entire analysis session can be saved to a file, as it is in the current view, which can be loaded later to continue analysis.